talhavawda/student-lab-sectioning/ifs-solver/Readme.md

                        at org.cpsolver.coursett.Test.main(Test.java:292)`
     - So I decided to skip cmd and go straight to executing from code.
         - Created an org.talhavawda.ifssolver package inside the src/main/java directory and added a Main file with a main() method.
         Then I added code to my Main.main() method to set up the string parameter variables, and then called org.cpsolver.studentsect.Test.main() with its arg param being the array of my string parameter variables.
-        - Was getting a NullPointerException error during the XML Loading process - I didn't specify a 'dates' attribute for the 'time' element of the 'section' element in my XML input file generation
+        - Was getting a NullPointerException error during the XML Loading process - I didn't specify a 'dates' attribute for the 'time' element of the
+        'section' element in my XML input file generation
             - I fixed this by setting a 'dates' attribute with the value being an empty string
                 - Todo: Consider changing this 'dates' value to something more meaningful [UPDATE: Done below]
         - Then I was getting an error cos I didn't put priority attribute for course requests (NumberFormatException).
-Fixed that also.
+Fixed that as well.
         - It's working now
             - Observations:
-                - The solution.xml file did not include all the attributes I added to the input file in addition to what was in the UniTime's SS Data Format
+                - The solution.xml file did not include the attributes I added to the input file in addition to what was in the UniTime's SS Data Format
                 - tableau.csv is a csv file of the solution - it indicates the sections assigned to each course request (1 section per subpart of a course)
                     - Each row is a course request
                 - request-priorities.csv and tableau.csv in the solution folder seems to indicate that if a student has more than 1 course request, then the priorities of their course requests will be in the listed/ascending order (and not the same priority) even if the priority attribute values for those course requests are the same.
-                - Config file changes I made (see below)
         - I modified the default configuration file given by UniTime to tune it to my specific Student Sectioning Problem
             - Default values were Termination.StopWhenComplete=false and Termination.TimeOut=28800 so it was continuing even though it was solved.
             I changed Timeout to 60 secs and upon observation of the log file (210902_105758), the CAES-Wvl case was solved within 4 seconds.
             The solution kept finding other solutions for the remaining 56 seconds, but returned the BEST solution at the end.
 The BEST solution wasn't a very big improvement on the first solution, and the quality of the solutions seemed to have decreased over time.
-            - Further changed StopWhenComplete to true and Timeout to 300
+            - I further changed StopWhenComplete to true and Timeout to 300
             - SEE src/main/resources/Readme.md for info about the configuration file I'm using for the solver (and more changes I made to it)
-    - Upon relooking at the raw input data files given by UKZN, I noticed that in the "Final Practical allocations Semester 1 2020 Overall" file (also containing the scheduled practical timetables but for both campuses), that it includes additional courses that were not included in the  Wvl/pmb" sem1 2020 table" files.
+    - Upon relooking at the raw input data files given by UKZN, I noticed that in the "Final Practical allocations Semester 1 2020 Overall" file (also containing the scheduled practical timetables but for both campuses), that it includes additional courses that were not included in the
+    Wvl/pmb" sem1 2020 table" files.
 So I need to go remodify the Courses.xlsx input file for the 2020-Sem1-CAES-Wvl problem instance
-        - I have updated the Courses.xlsx file for the 2020-Sem1-CAES-Wvl problem instance with the additional courses (and their scheduled allocations), and ran InputProcessing.py on the now updated dataset to create the updated
-        2020-Sem1-CAES-Wvl XML input data file.
+        - I have updated the Courses.xlsx file for the 2020-Sem1-CAES-Wvl problem instance with the additional courses (and their scheduled allocations), and ran InputProcessing.py on the now updated dataset to create the updated 2020-Sem1-CAES-Wvl XML input data file.
 The initial problem instance before this update is now called 2020-Sem1-CAES-Wvl-OLD
             - Tried running IFS-Solver on updated 2020-Sem1-CAES-Wvl problem instance.
             See [src/main/resources/Readme.md#2020-sem1-caes-wvl - 210905_212507 solution](src/main/resources/Readme.md#2020-sem1-caes-wvl)
             for the error that occurred.
 I found the error to be in the following line of code:
             `cmp = a.getSubpart().getInstructionalType().compareTo(b.getSubpart().getInstructionalType());`
             in the SectionConflictTable.java file.
 I remember now that I did not set an Instructional Type attribute for the subparts of the courses in the XML input file.
-            I fixed the error by updating the Python program script (InputProcessing.py) to add the "itype" attribute (with "Laboratory" value) to each of the subparts, then reran InputProcessing.py and then the IFS-Solver
+            I fixed the error by updating the Python program script (InputProcessing.py) to add the "itype" attribute (with "Laboratory" value) to each of the subparts, then reran InputProcessing.py and then the IFS-Solver.
+                - I assume that this error didn't arise with the OLD problem instance due to there being complete solutions available (0 unassigned course requests in the solution)
-        - There are 56 unassigned course requests as  2 courses are filled to capacity and have more course requests than their capacity (See 210906_143728 solution)
+        - There are 56 unassigned course requests as 2 courses are filled to capacity and have more course requests than their capacity (See
+        210906_143728 solution)

     - Attended to and fixed the Timeslots issue (See https://github.com/talhavawda/student-lab-sectioning/issues/10 for details)
         - Timeslots are now according to the default of 288 slots per day and thus 5 minutes per slot
         - I modified the CoursesInputTemplate.xlsx and the corresponding Courses input file for the current 2020-Sem1-CAES-Wvl problem instance, as well as the 2020-Sem1-CAES-Wvl-OLD problem instance, and generated their new/updated input data XML files.
     - Dealing with the unassigned course requests due to filled capacities.
         - I created a modified instance (2020-Sem1-CAES-Wvl-no-extra-requests) of this 2020-Sem1-CAES-Wvl problem instance and increased the capacities of the BIOL103 and BIOL195 courses to 218 and 238 respectively in the Courses.xlsx input file so that there is no extra requests above the capacity for these courses (the number of requests matches the capacity), and ran the solver to obtain a complete solution
         - I did this as I want a complete solution that I can use to do the Minimal Perturbation experimentation part - making changes to the input and resolving.

 10. Creating a Python program script (ModifiedInputProcessing.py) to process a modified/updated Students.xlsx input file, the initial solution file (solution.xml), along with the input data XML file that was used to obtain it, and to produce